 Since 2012, we have worked with women, men, and children in the Philippines who have suffered abuse, either directly or indirectly as a result of sex trafficking.
 We also provide educational resources and basic necessities to those who are vulnerable to becoming trafficked.

-There are 27 million men, women, and children that are enslaved on the earth, and over 60% of victims are located in Asia.
+It is estimated that 20-40 million men, women, and children that are enslaved on the earth, and over 60% of victims are located in Asia.
 Because of natural disasters, poverty, previous wars, and historic reasons, human trafficking has been an issue for many years in this country.
 The Philippines is a very popular destination for sex tourists and is also one of the top global sources of child pornography.
 There has also been a continual increase in demand for the online sexual exploitation of children (OSEC), which has been known to target children as young as 2 months old in the Philippines.